SEND and Inclusion

 - Provide a wide and balanced curriculum which is differentiated to meet the needs all pupils.

 - All children with special educational needs and or disabilities (SEND), are valued, respected and fully participate and included in the school community.

 - Some children have a particular learning and assessment needs that could create barriers to learning.
-These requirements for children SEND may need a differentiated curriculum or additional provision.
 Teachers take account of these needs in their planning to ensure that all children can participate and fully access the curriculum and opportunities available in school.

 - Detailed tracking of pupils with SEND identify pupils who have more complex needs and liaise with outside agencies as appropriate.

 - Class teachers have the responsibility to meet the needs of SEND pupils in their class with the support of the SENCo.
 The SENCo, headteacher and governors monitor the provision of pupils with SEND and ensure adequate provision is allocated to meet their needs and ensure full access to the curriculum and opportunities.